rkh/proposals/real_time_rack.md

 # Notes

-I have given this talk before (Scottish Ruby Conference 2011).
+I have given this talk before:
+* Scottish Ruby Conference 2011, Edinburgh, Scotland
+* Ruby Lugdunum 2011, Lyon, France

 I want to give a talk about real time responses and Rack.
 This involves combining streaming and asynchronous events.
 I feel that this topic is nowhere